 Conditions: 1 foot of day-old thick sierra powder.

 Stance Angles: 18 front and -9 back

-So I took this board out on a day of a little over a foot of thick left over powder.
+So I took this board out on a day of a little over a foot of thick leftover powder.
 I didn’t skin this up or venture out into the backcountry.
-Instead I just took some small slackcountry hikes near the mountain so I can’t speak on how the board works when it’s split.
+Instead, I just took some small slackcountry hikes near the mountain so I can’t speak on how the board works when it’s split.
 Also that’s not my area of expertise as I haven’t tried many splits.
-The new Arbor Abacus reminds me of the Arbor Element RX combined with the Wateland but split in half.
+The new Arbor Abacus reminds me of the Arbor Element RX combined with the Wasteland but split in half.

-On Snow Feel: This is better than the vast majority of continuous rocker boards and provides a semi stable feel like a lot of hybrid rocker boards do.
-It’s virtually catch free and pretty loose between the feet for a back country board.
-It’s definitely for a bacountry freestyle approach to the mountain but it can offer a pretty surfy ride for a directional twin as well.
+On Snow Feel: This is better than the vast majority of continuous rocker boards and provides a semi-stable feel like a lot of hybrid rocker boards do.
+It’s virtually catch-free and pretty loose between the feet for a backcountry board.
+It’s definitely for a backcountry freestyle approach to the mountain but it can offer a pretty surfy ride for a directional twin as well.
 You won’t be riding the mountain but one footing and flat basing is acceptable.

 Uneven Terrain: This is important because conditions aren’t always ideal in the backcountry.
 The Arbor Abacus has a soft shock absorbent flex that is great for when you need to slow down and deal with a rough patch of hard uneven snow.
 It definitely has a soft SUV type of feel when hitting uneven terrain that’s easy on the body.

 Switch: Feels very easy switch and I didn’t notice the difference edge to edge.